Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: The galaxy-halo connection

 \subsection{HOD models for BGS}

-HOD models for DESI BGS are detailed in \cite{Smith2024}.
-The models very closely resemble those of the LRGs but the occupation numbers are instead defined as smooth functions of luminosity $L$ (i.e. $\bar{n}^{\mathrm{BGS}}(>L | M_h)$).
-Additionally, the error function used to model the mass step in \cref{eq:zheng_hod_cent} is converted to a pseudo-Gaussian.
-These models were tuned to the projected correlation function, $w(r_p)$, of the One-Percent Survey integrated to $\pi_\mathrm{max} = 40 \Mpch$ with $0.1<r_p<80 \Mpch$.
+HOD models for the magnitude-limited DESI BGS are detailed in \cite{Smith2024}.
+The models very closely resemble those of the LRGs, but the occupation numbers are instead defined as smooth functions of luminosity, $L$, (i.e. $\bar{n}^{\mathrm{BGS}}(>L | M_h)$) in order to correctly reproduce the clustering for any given magnitude-limit.
+Additionally, the error function used to model the mass step in \cref{eq:zheng_hod_cent} is converted to a pseudo-Gaussian in order to prevent unphysical crossing of HOD samples with different absolute magnitude thresholds.
+These models were tuned to the measured projected correlation function, $w(r_p)$, of the One-Percent Survey integrated to $\pi_\mathrm{max} = 40 \Mpch$, with $0.1 \Mpch < r_p < 80 \Mpch$.
 17 meta-parameters that control luminosity dependence of the HOD parameters were varied, with an additional constraint on the number density, in order to perform the optimisation.
-Central galaxies were populated following the Monte Carlo method outlined in \cite{Smith2017} while satellites were sampled using a Poisson distribution and positioned according to an NFW profile.
+Central galaxies were populated following the Monte Carlo method outlined in \cite{Smith2017}, while satellites were sampled using a Poisson distribution and positioned according to an NFW profile.
+The satellite velocities were drawn from a normal distribution with a width that is related to properties of the host halo.
 11 variations in HOD parameters, generated by sampling the posterior around the best-fit values, are explored.
-Model BGS$_0$ provides the best fit to the data.
+Model BGS$_0$ provides the best fit to the data, with the other variations denoted as BGS$_{1\text{-}10}$.